P-p-H-d/c-stl-comparison/README.md

 The goal of this project is to compare several C libraries that provide some STL like capabilities of the C++ (container template) but are targeting classic C language.
-A STL like library for C is a C library providing several classic generic containers for the C language, like vector, list, map, unordered_map, and so on.
+A STL like library for C is a C library providing several classic generic containers for the C language, like vector, list, sorted set, unordered_map, and so on.

 A small benchmark to compare their performance is includes in the bench directory.